 Physical activity is important for everyone, including women who are pregnant.
-Staying active during pregnancy can help you have a more comfortable pregnancy.
-It may also help reduce the risk of complications during pregnancy.
+Staying active during pregnancy can help you feel better right away — and it can even make your labor shorter and recovery faster.

 If you were already physically active before your pregnancy, it's healthy to keep it up.
-If you weren’t physically active before your pregnancy, it’s not too late to start!
+And if you weren’t active before your pregnancy, it’s not too late to start!

 Before you start...

 Talk to your doctor about getting active during your pregnancy.
 As long as there isn’t a medical reason for you to avoid physical activity during your pregnancy, you can do moderate-intensity physical activity.

 Aim for 150 minutes a week of moderate-intensity aerobic activity.

 - If you weren't physically active before, start slowly — even 5 minutes of physical activity has real health benefits, and you can build up to more over time

 - Choose activities that make your heart beat faster — like walking fast, dancing, swimming, or raking leaves

 - Be sure to drink extra water before, during, and after getting active